Tooth Extractions – Fresno, CA

 for Your Oral Health

 When you have a serious toothache that’s preventing you from eating, working, or sleeping, it’s often a sign of an infection deep within a tooth.
 While the tooth could possibly be saved with a restorative treatment like root canal therapy, in some cases the best option for your oral health is to extract the tooth entirely.
-Tooth extractions in Fresno are almost never our first option, but if Dr. Byron Reintjes determines that this procedure is needed to keep your smile healthy, he’ll do his utmost to make the process as comfortable as possible.
+Tooth extractions in Fresno, CA are almost never our first option, but if Dr. Byron Reintjes determines that this procedure is needed to keep your smile healthy, he’ll do his utmost to make the process as comfortable as possible.

 - In-House Dental Implant Placement